vadmium/pacman-tools/README.md

 ﻿# Scripts for Pacman and Arch Linux packages #

+* roopwn: Pacman wrapper with ELF dependency checking
+* makeaur: Builds source package with AURINFO and signature

 ## pkgbundle ##

 Posix shell script to install Arch Linux packages.
 Does not use _chroot_ or